 Students serve as ambassadors at local events.

-The ComEd Youth Ambassador Program is a six-week summer program for high school students, ages 14 to 18.
-Participants will have the opportunity to learn about smart meters, the benefits of solar power, and how to manage energy use.
-The students then serve as ambassadors at local community events throughout the summer, helping peers, neighbors and residents better understand how they can take advantage of smart meter technology, as well as better manage their energy use.
+The ComEd Youth Ambassador Program is a seven-week summer program for high school students, ages 14 to 18.
+Participants will have the opportunity to learn about the benefits of solar power and how to manage energy use.
+The students then serve as ambassadors at local community events throughout the summer, helping peers, neighbors and residents better understand their solar energy options and how to better manage their energy use.

 Request ComEd to speak at an upcoming event.